-- Figure 10.
-Ambient air as measured by the Sky CPC 5.411 operated with (a) Butanol (B-CPC) and DMSO (D-CPC) as well for the (b) CPC 3772-CEN operated with DMSO (D-CEN), that needed manual extraction of condensed water, which caused the number concentration to drop{}." change to "Figure 10.
-Ambient air with relative humidity and C1/C0 values displayed as measured by (a) the Sky CPC 5.411 operated with butanol (B-CPC) and DMSO (D-CPC) and (b) the B-CPC, D-CPC and CPC 3772-CEN operated with DMSO (D-CEN).
-D-CEN needed manual extraction of condensed water, which caused the number concentration to drop (see discussion in text). - As is visible in Figure 11 demonstrates that the measurements made using DMSO as the working fluid isare not distinguishable from the onesmeasurements performed with Butanolbutanol.
+Figure 10.
+Ambient air as measured by the Sky CPC 5.411 operated with (a) Butanol (B-CPC) and DMSO (D-CPC) as well for the (b) CPC 3772-CEN operated with DMSO (D-CEN), that needed manual extraction of condensed water, which caused the number concentration to drop.

+As is visible in Figure 11 measurements using DMSO working fluid is not distinguishable from the ones performed with Butanol.
 The overall linearity for the new working fluid is shown in Figure 11.
-The slope of the linear correlation is 1.01 ±0.02 (r2>0.99) for laboratory measurements as well as ambient air measurements.
+The slope of the linear correlation is 1.01 \pm 0.02 (r2>0.99) for laboratory measurements as well as ambient air measurements.
 For atmospheric measurements we used the B-CPC as well-known reference.

-Figure 11. (a) Comparison of the concentration linearity of two units-Sky CPC 5.411 units to the electrometer reference at different pressure levels for ammonium sulphate (a) and (b) comparison of correlation between B-CPC and D-CPC on ambient air-(b).
+Figure 11.
+Comparison of the concentration linearity of two units Sky CPC 5.411 to the electrometer reference at different pressure levels for ammonium sulphate (a) and ambient air (b).

-430 4 Precautions
+355 4 Precautions

-As already mentioned, the CPC 3772-CEN needed manual draining and refilling, and the Sky CPC 5.411 needed manual primingrefilling as well.
+As already mentioned, the CPC 3772-CEN needed manual draining and the Sky CPC 5.411 needed manual priming.
 This is because rubber parts soak themselves with DMSO and swell, so they increase in size.
-With this behaviour, the Oo-rings expanded inside the valves for refilling and could no longer perform as intended, although it took several days to weeks before the valves stopped working.
-In order to address this issue, we exchanged those parts with silicon Oo-rings.
+With this behaviour, the O-rings expanded inside the valves for refilling and could no longer perform as intended, although it took several days to weeks before the valves stopped working.
+In order to address this issue, we exchanged those parts with silicon O-rings.
+We operated the instruments for to address this issue, we exchanged those parts with silicon O-rings.
 We operated the instruments for at least three months with the new working fluid and apart from the valves, no essential parts were affected since the device kept working.
-We repeated the process with using DMSO as the operating fluid in a third Sky CPC 5.411 and it- this unit performed the same test-as the D-CPC in the first experiments, including agreeing well with the soaked-OB-CPC and the swollen oring.
-As can be in Figure 12, the Θ{Ω} -ring, as well as the stamp of the valve, increased by about 1 mm in size.
+We repeated the process with a third Sky CPC 5.411 and it performed the same test as in the first experiments, including the soaked O-ring.
+As can be in Figure 12, the O-ring, as well as the stamp of the valve, increased by about 1 mm in size.

 Figure 12.
-Picture of the gasket of a butanol CPC and a DMSO CPCo-ring (left), used in butanol (a), top and bottom), and DMSO (b) as well as of the stem of the liquid supply valve (right). (a) indicates operating fluid was butanol and (b) indicates operating fluid was DMSO.
+Picture of the gasket of a butanol CPC and a DMSO CPC (left), used in butanol (a) and DMSO (b) as well as of the stem of the liquid supply valve (right).

 With this increase in size, the sealing ring blocked the stamp and prevented the further flow of liquid to the wick.
 The continuous pump for draining in the Sky CPC 5.411 was still working as intended.

-450 Cross-sensitivities between DMSO and several reactive atmospheric substances were not tested.
-We tested for several weeks measured atmospheric aerosol and for several weeks using instruments with DMSO as the operating fluid.
-We did not observe any significant shift in measured particle number concentrations between the reference butanol-B-CPC and the D-CPC.
-However, higher ozone or nitrogen oxides concentrations could trigger secondary organic aerosol activation within the instrument using 455 DMSO.
+Cross-sensitivities between DMSO and several reactive atmospheric substances were not tested.
+We tested for several weeks atmospheric aerosol and did not observe any significant shift between the reference butanol CPC.
+However, higher ozone or nitrogen oxides concentrations could trigger 375 secondary organic aerosol activation within the instrument.

 In the CPC 3772-CEN, one of several critical orifices in the supply line of the working fluid started leaking and had to be replaced.
-It is not conclusiveclear that this effect should alsoissue can be attributed to the use of DSMO, as the instrument's maintenance state or operational errors could also have been factors.
+It is not conclusive that this effect should also be attributed to the use of DSMO, as the instrument's maintenance state or operational errors could also have been factors.

 DMSO can bring chemicals into the body by transporting dissolved chemicals through the skin.
-Bacteria

-460 can convert DMSO into dimethyl sulphide.
-Therefore, #DMSO should be avoided tonot be disposed of into the sewer (Tucker, 2014).
+Bacteria can convert DMSO into dimethyl sulphide.
+Therefore, it should be avoided to be disposed into the sewer

+(Tucker, 2014).